Science and engineering is the most fascinating story on earth in the hands of the right storyteller.

 The first year featured a special appearance from Canadian astronaut Chris Hadfield, who sang David Bowie’s ‘Space Oddity’ on the space station, and Daniel J Levitin, who wrote This Is Your Brain On Music.
 This year UK physicist Jocelyn Bell Burnell will be there.
 She discovered the radio pulsars back in 1967 (no biggie).

 Mary Anne and Jay want to create a ripple effect – by attracting the attention of people who might not otherwise be interested in the crossroads where art, science and engineering intersect.
-The couple have have created a passionate brainstorming programming team called the ‘Creative Council’ to get together for “exuberant expressions of ingenuity”.
+The couple have created a passionate brainstorming programming team called the ‘Creative Council’ to get together for “exuberant expressions of ingenuity”.
 Now they are developing more of a year-round presence and a business to sustain it all to ever-widen the circle.

 “Culture and creativity are like plasma for the cells.
 It’s the connecting fluid that makes the many parts work together.
 We are a social organism – us humans – and we have to work on the culture and creativity that connects us in order to keep it healthy.”